 One of the biggest areas of data protection is around email marketing because the subscriber needs to have actively given consent to be added to a mailing list.

-Double opt-ins are a great way to do this, but in November 2017 Mailchimp automatically rolled out single opt-in to most MailChimp lists.
+Double opt-ins and consent checkboxes go some of the way but in November 2017 Mailchimp automatically rolled out single opt-in to most MailChimp lists.
 If your primary contact address is in the EU, your lists will have stayed double opt-in after the change, but if not, then you’ll have to manually turn it on in the settings.

 You can’t store an EU citizen’s ‘special category data’ outside of the EU.
 Special Category data includes info pertaining to health, political or religious beliefs, so if you work with medical or health practitioners then you can’t store this data in Dropbox.